 Marrakech is all about colour.
 From its beautiful, red brick architecture to bright, blooming plants, so I brought outfits to reflect this: from flowing floral maxi dresses to colourful skirts styled with comfortable sandals.
 When it comes to choosing travel jewelry for Marrakech, the bigger and more colourful the better!
-My top picks of Ottoman Hands jewellery I styled my outfits with are Chianti Turquoise Statement Flower Earrings teamed with gorgeous Pink Agate and Turquoise Wrap Ring to complement the bohemian and lush surroundings.
-No outfit brought to the weekend getaway would be complete without Cazibe Turquoise Evil Eye Necklace to add that mystical final touch.
-Spiritual elements infuse the everyday lives of Moroccans and have a special place in their culture.
+My top picks of Ottoman Hands jewellery I styled my outfits with are Pink Agate and Turquoise Wrap Ring teamed with statement Chianti Red Agate Flower Earrings to complement the bohemian and lush surroundings.
+No outfit brought to the weekend getaway would be complete without a pair of boho earrings, like these chic Dahlia Aqua Chalcedony and Pink Agate Flower Drop pair, to add that final artisanal touch.

 I can say that Marrakech, you had me at Mrheba!